AlexVasquez01/CSC437/README.md

 No environment variables or secrets are stored in GitHub.
 The .env file exists only on the VPS.

+In order to see the full features of the website, you must create an account and login.

 Branch for Grading: main